Need to talk? Call 1800 882 436.

 The best strategies to improve nutrition and encourage non-fussy eating habits are:

-• have regular family meals
+• having regular family meals

-• be a positive role model
+• being a positive role model and eating a wide range of foods yourself

-• do not battle over food
+• avoiding battles over food

 Regular family meals

-Try to have family meals at the same time every night so your child has a regular routine.
+Family meals are a comforting ritual for parents and children.
+Try to have family meals at the same time every night.
+This way, your child can have a regular routine to:

 Family meals are very important and are often the only time when the whole family is together.

-It is best if the family can eat at the dinner table, turning off the television and any other screens to reduce distractions.
+Try to offer snacks at set times that are not close to mealtimes, so they don’t lose their appetite.
 Kids who have a big glass of milk or juice before dinner will also eat less.

 Serving a variety of healthy foods and snacks